 When you think of your family you may think about their education and their overall safety and well-being, but what about their dental health?
 There are a number of dental issues that can plague your family members such as tooth sensitivity, cavities, gum disease, toothaches, and even emergencies like a broken tooth.
 That’s why family dental health should be a priority for you, and you should look into a family dental plan this Family Day.

 Why is it important to take care of your teeth

-When you keep your gums, teeth and mouth clean and healthy, you can prevent diseases and infections.
+When you keep your gums, teeth, and mouth clean and healthy, you can prevent diseases and infections.
 You will also be able to avoid illnesses and pain.
-A clean and healthy mouth not only looks good, it also feels nice and keeps your breath fresh.
+A clean and healthy mouth not only looks good, but it also feels nice and keeps your breath fresh.

 Brushing your teeth twice a day is necessary otherwise bacteria can grow on your teeth and gums and become plaque that attacks your teeth and gums and cause diseases.
 Family dental care can help you avoid dental diseases or address a dental emergency if your dental health has deteriorated.

 When you are looking for a dentist, you want to find one that speaks your language if your first language isn’t English or if any of your family members speaks a different first language.
 You also want to see if the dentist accepts the specific insurance plan that you’re using and is willing to see new patients.
 You also want to look at the dentist’s location – if it’s accessible by public transit – and office hours.